-With Lemma~\ref{lem:mgf-bounds} at hand, we quickly finish the proof of Theorem~\ref{thm:concentration-bdd}.
+With Lemma~\ref{lem:mgf-bounds} at hand, we quickly finish the proof of Theorem~\ref{thmm:concentration-bdd}.
 First, let us establish probability inequalities for the maximum eigenvalue.
-The Laplace transform bound~\eqref{eqn:laplace-upper-tail} and the trace mgf estimate~\eqref{eqn:mgf-positive-1} together yield
+The Laplace transform bound \eqref{eqn:laplace-upper-tail} and the trace m.g.f. estimate \eqref{eqn:mgf-positive-1} together yield

-The second relation follows when we choose $\theta = t/(v + ct)$.
-Similarly, the trace mgf bound~\eqref{eqn:mgf-positive-2} delivers
+The second relation follows when we choose $\theta= t/(v + ct)$.
+Similarly, the trace m.g.f. bound \eqref{eqn:mgf-positive-2} delivers